opensourcegrappler/mct/Readme.md

 # Motorcycle Lean Angle Video Overlay Generator

-This program accepts takes an nmea data file produced by a GPS as input and generates PNG image frames that can be imported to a video editing program and overlaid on on-board footage from a helmet camera or similar.
+This program takes an nmea data file produced by a GPS as input and generates PNG image frames that can be imported to a video editing program and overlaid on on-board footage from a helmet camera or similar.